 The other major responsibility of the EMS is to provide the rehabilitation sector, or rehab, to the other emergency responders operating at a scene.
 For example, at a structure fire, as each crew comes off of an assignment, command will order them to rehab to undergo rehydration, vital sign monitoring, and overall rest and cooling.
 EMS will get them drinks, wet towels to cool off with, and food; all vital components in keeping our emergency workers safe and effective.

 In May 2013 Tioga Center Emergency Squad became an Advanced Life Support (ALS) Ambulance agency licensed through the state of New York, which was a vast improvement in the ability to properly care for and treat the people and visitors of our district.
 With this advancement, 6 of our providers went through an extensive training course, including aproximately 200 hours of clinical time in hospital, and another 150 hours of field training time, not counting the countless hours of training after the initial class was over to keep up with our skills and training.
 This would not have been possible without the help and support of our Medical Director, the Owego Emergency Squad, and our Board of Fire Commisioners.

-In July, the fire department and squad responded to 41 calls, including 33 EMS calls: 3 Mutual Aids and 1 ALS assist, and eight fire calls: 1 mutual aid fire call, 5 public service calls, 1 assistance to police, and 1 rescue call.
-Total calls for this year (2017) are 200.
+In September, the fire department and squad responded to 32 calls, including EMS calls of 7 mutual aids, 2 ALS assists, and 3 standbys for the local school football team, and 2 fire calls: 1 structure fire and 1 standby.
+Total calls for this year (2017) are 265.